carpentries/amy/docs/users_guide/index.md

 * **Contribution type**: Same as previous
 * **Instructor training seats and workshops allowed**: Same as previous or standard amounts allowed for that membership

-This also includes the options to auomatically copy over member organisations (for consortiums only) and copy over associated persons and their roles.
+This also includes the options to automatically copy over member organisations (for consortiums only) and copy over associated persons and their roles.

 The number of workshops or instructor training seats rolled over from the previous membership should be manually entered.
 These workshop/instructor training seats counts will be reflected in the available counts for both the new and previous memberships.